abhishekarya1/Hash-Define-myNotes/content/java/misc.md

 }
 ```

+`Objects.hash()` utility class static method uses a variant of the well-known hash function called "MurmurHash" and produces variable length integral numbers as output hash.

 Do note that they are properly overriden on Wrapper classes as well as core classes like `String` (compare contents rather than memory address).

 ```java